CVelez21/HighStakesStats/README.md

 # HighStakesStats

-HighStakesStats is a comprehensive full-stack web application that delivers dynamic data analytics and visualizations for competitive sports statistics.
+HighStakesStats is a comprehensive full-stack web application that delivers dynamic data analytics and visualizations for Major League Baseball.
 Built with a modern tech stack, it offers an interactive user experience, a secure backend, and seamless integration with Oracle and in-memory databases.

 ---